wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Reading_Data_API.md

 **Parameters**
 ``string namespaceId``
-default or diagnostics
+The namespace; either default or diagnostics.

 ``string streamId``
-The stream identifier
+The stream identifier.

 ``string startIndex``
-The start index for the intervals
+The start index for the intervals.

 ``string endIndex``
-The end index for the intervals
+The end index for the intervals.

 ``int intervals``
-The number of intervals requested
+The number of intervals requested.

 ``string sampleBy``
-Property or properties to use when sampling
+Property or properties to use when sampling.

 ``SdsBoundaryType boundaryType``
-Optional SdsBoundaryType specifies the handling of events at or near the startIndex and endIndex
+Optional SdsBoundaryType specifies the handling of events at or near the startIndex and endIndex.

 ``SdsBoundaryType startBoundaryType``
-Optional SdsBoundaryType specifies the handling of events at or near the startIndex
+Optional SdsBoundaryType specifies the handling of events at or near the startIndex.

 ``SdsBoundaryType endBoundaryType``
-Optional SdsBoundaryType specifies the handling of events at or near the endIndex
+Optional SdsBoundaryType specifies the handling of events at or near the endIndex.

 ``string filter``
-Optional filter expression
+Optional filter expression.

 **Response**
 The response includes a status code and a response body containing a serialized collection of events.